SandeepGamot/cash-flow/README.md

 ### Running Instructions:

-- make sure you have all the env variables sourced on your terminal session as required under `api` service of `api/server.yml` file.
+- make sure you have all the env variables in `api/.env` file as required under `api` service of `api/server.yml` file.

 - make sure you're in the root of the project and run `docker compose up`